notmuch/notmuch/docs/source/index.rst

 :License: This module is covered under the GNU GPL v3 (or later).

-This page contains the main API overview.
+This page contains the main API overview of cnotmuch |release|.
 More information on specific topics can be found on the following pages: (none here yet)

 Notmuch can be imported as::